kadena-io/hardhat-kadena-plugin/packages/hardhat-kadena/README.md

 # Hardhat Kadena chainweb Plugin

-`@kadena/hardhat-chainweb` is a Hardhat plugin that allows developers to create a Chainweb network, switch between chains, and request SPV proofs.
+`@kadena/hardhat-chainweb` is a Hardhat plugin that allows developers to create a Kadena Chainweb evm network, switch between chains, and request SPV proofs.

+## What is Chainweb?

+Chainweb is a blockchain architecture designed by Kadena, which features a parallelized Proof-of-Work (PoW) system.
+Instead of a single blockchain, Chainweb consists of multiple chains running in parallel, each processing transactions independently while being cryptographically linked to one another.
+This allows it to achieve high scalability and security without sacrificing decentralization.

 ## Installation